-- Honey is the only “ready food” that contains everything necessary for life: enzymes, minerals, vitamins, water and an antioxidant called pinocembrin that is believed that improves brain function.
+- Honey is the only “ready food” that contains everything necessary for life: enzymes, minerals, vitamins, water, and an antioxidant called pinocembrin that is believed to improve brain function.

 - Honey bees have six legs, two eyes that are made of thousands of lenses + three eyes on the top of the head, two pairs of wings, and a nectar pouch.

 - The wings of a honey bee stroke 200 times in a second.
-It can fly 15 miles per hour for 6 miles.
+It can fly 15 miles per hour for six miles.

 - A honey bee colony can consist of 20-60 000 bees and one Queen.
 The regular worker bee lives for 6 weeks, while the Queen can live up to 5 years.
 All the worker bees are female and daughters of the Queen.
 In the summer, the Queen lays around 2500 eggs a day.